Reopening Safety Plan 2020-2021

 Initially, students will not be allowed to go to Collegetown to purchase lunch.
 If this policy changes after careful consideration and risk assessment, permission slips will be sent home.

-Upon returning to the building all students will repeat the same protocol for entering the building that they did at 8:30 am including hand washing.
+Upon returning to the building, all students will repeat the same protocol for entering the building that they did at 8:30 am, including hand washing.

 Mental Health, Behavioral, and Emotional Support Services and Programs

-Cascadilla School faculty and staff undergoes professional development training to identify mental health, behavioral, and emotional issues that may arise.
+Cascadilla School faculty and staff undergo professional development training to identify mental health, behavioral, and emotional issues that may arise.
 Clear lines of communication are established to report serious concerns by students, parents, faculty, and staff.